 From Jeju-si Jeju Bus Terminal proceed to platform or post number 4 and take Bus 701.
 Take the Donghoe Line Intercity Bus to get off at the parking lot near Manjanggul Cave Entrance.
 Travel time: 1 hour and 30 minutes.
 At the parking lot, take a town bus bound for Manjanggul or a taxi for 2,000 won-4,000 won or take 20 minutes to walk to Manjanggul Cave Entrance.

 My planned route for that day is to check out the East Course of Jeju, specifically Manjanggul Cave and Seongsan Ilchulbong Peak.
 I prefer to see the cave before going to the peak, light after dark, it was more of the distance actually and the bus availability at that time.
 Heading to the peak first is possible too, it's farther than the cave and you can avoid the long travel back to the Jeju Bus terminal.
-The bus drop-off is a bit farther away from the cave entrance, you can either walk or take a cab/taxi, I was lucky to be there when two tourists were bargaining with a taxi driver, the driver asked me to come along to pay at a minimal fee.
+The bus drop-off is a bit farther away from the cave entrance, you can either walk or take a cab/taxi, I was lucky to be there when two tourists were bargaining with a taxi driver, and the driver asked me to come along to pay at a minimal fee.
 All three of us paid 2,000 won for the ride to the Manjanggul Cave Entrance.

-Address: 182 Manjanggul-gil, Gujwa-eup, Jeju-si, Jeju-do, South Korea
+• Address: 182 Manjanggul-gil, Gujwa-eup, Jeju-si, Jeju-do, South Korea

-Phone:+82 64-710-7903
+• Phone:+82 64-710-7903

-Opening hours: Summer season 09:00-18:00 / Winter season 09:00-17:30
+• Opening hours: Summer season 09:00-18:00 / Winter season 09:00-17:30

-Entrance fee: Adults – 2,000 won / Youth – 1,000 won / Children – 1,000 won
+• Entrance fee: Adults – 2,000 won / Youth – 1,000 won / Children – 1,000 won

 The cave was beautiful, cold, and massive.
 I stand fascinated with the expansive space that sits still below the ground.
 Manjanggul Cave is considered the longest lava tube in the world.
 It stands 5 meters wide, between 5 to 10 meters high, and is over 13 kilometers long.
-I spent an hour walking back and forth inside the cave, I wanted to see everything that's down there.
+I spent an hour walking back and forth inside the cave, I wanted to see everything that was down there.
 There was a point where I was walking by myself, that creeps me out a little bit yet I continued walking.
 Every time I see another tourist explorer I would wave and smile at them, though they're really not that friendly.
-I sang a song when no one is around, the echo simply ticks me off which really makes me laugh like a lunatic.
+I sang a song when no one was around, the echo simply ticked me off which really makes me laugh like a lunatic.
 Here I am still entertaining myself.
 When you're traveling alone you simply do silly things to keep yourself amused by your surroundings.

 How to get there: